← Back to trust

 10.3.
 Comparator architecture separates interface payment and native-token settlement

-The drift-mechanism generality claim weakens if a similarly complex service stack accepts heterogeneous user fees and removes native-token centrality from reserves, payout, and security layers.
+The drift-mechanism generality claim weakens if a similarly complex service stack accepts heterogeneous user fees and removes native-token centrality from the five linked functions Part 6 analyzes.

 Observable metric: architectural analysis of comparator service networks showing fee-side heterogeneity combined with settlement-side heterogeneity.